LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Carbamazepine is a drug that is primarily used to treat certain seizure disorders (also called epilepsy) but is also prescribed to stabilize the moods of people with bipolar disease, to ease alcohol withdrawal, and to help alleviate some types of nerve pain.
 It may be prescribed by itself or in combination with other antiepileptic drugs.
 This test measures the level of carbamazepine in the blood.

 Carbamazepine levels are monitored because the drug must be maintained within a narrow therapeutic range.
-If the level is too low, the person may experience a recurrence of symptoms (i.e., seizures, mania, or pain); if the level is too high, the person may experience toxic side effects.
-Maintaining a therapeutic level of the drug can be a challenge to achieve for several different reasons:
+If the level is too low, the drug may not be effective and the person may experience a recurrence of symptoms (i.e., seizures, mania, or pain); if the level is too high, the person may experience toxic side effects.
+Maintaining a therapeutic level of this drug can be a challenge to achieve for several different reasons:

 Dosages of carbamazepine must be adjusted carefully in order to reach a steady concentration in the blood.
 The actual amount of drug required to reach this steady state will vary from person to person and may change over time.